nedRad88/SCALAR/kubernetes/README.md

-# When Kubernetes met Terraform... on Azure
+# Deploy Provider App on Kubernetes

 Terraform provides an easy way to define, preview, and deploy cloud infrastructure by using a [covenient templating language](https://www.terraform.io/docs/configuration/syntax.html).
 One of the main advantages of Terraform is presence of many [providers](https://www.terraform.io/docs/providers/) which is useful because it allows us to interact with various destination API's (Azure, VMware, Alicloud, AWS, … even GitHub and DNS) in consistent manner utilizing Terraform template language.
 To use Terraform for provisioning Azure Kubernetes Service (AKS), a couple of prerequisites must be met.